Regulation of Medicine

 Best Practices for Effectively Participating in a TPE Audit

 The key to avoiding continuous TPE review is improving from round to round.
-Healthcare organizations should strive to increase the accuracy of claims in each round and set goals of improving after each round of TPE review to avoid further rounds of review.
+Healthcare organizations should strive to increase the accuracy of claims in each round and set goals for improving after each round to avoid review.
 Improving from round to round requires internal review between submissions.
-Healthcare organizations should consider engaging outside counsel or a billing consultant to help conduct the internal review so that the organization and counsel or consultant can form a defense strategy if they decide to challenge the TPE audit.
+Healthcare organizations should consider engaging outside counsel or a billing consultant to help conduct the internal review so the organization and counsel or consultant can form a defense strategy if they decide to challenge the TPE audit.

-The internal review also requires ensuring documentation has the appropriate information for services and items.
-This information includes the correct code for the diagnosis or treatment, legible signatures, reasons for the diagnosis or treatment, and certification—the most common errors that trigger a TPE audit.
+The internal review also requires ensuring that documentation has the appropriate information for services and items.
+This information includes the correct code for the diagnosis or treatment, legible signatures, reasons for the diagnosis or treatment and certification – the most common errors that trigger a TPE audit.
 This review may require looking at prior CMS audit requests to identify risk patterns and areas for improvement.
 When performing an internal review, healthcare organizations should document their findings to prove compliance with CMS regulations or challenge TPE audit findings.

 Healthcare organizations should establish policies for receiving an audit request in the mail.
 Examples of these policies include, but are not limited to, the following:

-- Establish the main point of contact for who should receive these audit requests (e.g., a practice administrator);
+- Establish the main point of contact to receive audit requests (e.g., a practice administrator)

-- Create training and education modules on these policies and procedures for clinicians and billing staff;
+- Create training and education modules on policies and procedures for clinicians and billing staff

-- Require providers and key billing staff in the healthcare organization to participate in training sessions; and
+- Require providers and key billing staff in the healthcare organization to participate in training sessions

 A common issue for healthcare organizations during a TPE audit is missing response deadlines.
 Therefore, healthcare organizations should create or add TPE audit deadlines to calendars to ensure timely responses.